jnozzi/cocoadev.com/markdown/DetectDeleteKeyPressInNSOutlineView.md

-A question came up about how to have a delegate of a General/NSOutlineView (this will work for General/NSTableView as well) detect when a delete key was pressed.
+A question came up about how to have a delegate of a NSOutlineView (this will work for NSTableView as well) detect when a delete key was pressed.
 So here's some code that I use to perform this, along with enter or space keys.
-Stick it in a subclass of General/NSOutlineView or General/NSTableView and season to taste.
-Corrections or enhancements are welcome, just make sure to mark them so I know what to steal back. ( - General/GusMueller )
+Stick it in a subclass of NSOutlineView or NSTableView and season to taste.
+Corrections or enhancements are welcome, just make sure to mark them so I know what to steal back. ( - GusMueller )

-- (BOOL)performKeyEquivalent:(General/NSEvent *)theEvent {
+- (BOOL)performKeyEquivalent:(NSEvent *)theEvent {
-    General/NSString *chars = [theEvent charactersIgnoringModifiers];
+    NSString *chars = [theEvent charactersIgnoringModifiers];

-    if ([theEvent type] == General/NSKeyDown && [chars length] == 1) {
+    if ([theEvent type] == NSKeyDown && [chars length] == 1) {

         int val = [chars characterAtIndex:0];

         // check for a delete
         if (val == 127 || val == 63272) {
-            if (General/self delegate] respondsToSelector:@selector(tableViewDidRecieveDeleteKey:)]) {
+            if (self delegate] respondsToSelector:@selector(tableViewDidRecieveDeleteKey:)]) {
                 [[self delegate] performSelector:@selector(tableViewDidRecieveDeleteKey:) withObject:self];
                 return YES;
             }